 Cost of Equipment & Doing Business

-I think most people realize that Photography equipment is EXPENSIVE.
+You’ve probably guessed that professional that Photography equipment is EXPENSIVE.
 I consider myself pretty minimalist when it comes to the equipment that I own.
-Now, bare minimum means having TWO OF EVERYTHING.
-(When you are documenting events that only happen once, you have to be paranoid and have backups).
+Keep in mind – bare minimum – means having TWO OF EVERYTHING.
+Because when you are documenting events that only happen once, you have to be paranoid and have backups!

 In my bag: